motopress/getwid/readme.txt

 Check our free [Getwid Base theme](https://wordpress.org/themes/getwid-base/) designed for full compatibility with Getwid plugin.

+**DESIGN BOILERPLATE FOR DEVELOPERS**

+WordPress Blocks by Getwid can be easily styled to match your theme with a free [Getwid Style Kit](https://github.com/motopress/getwid-style-kit) we created specifically for you.
+It comes with useful theme support snippets and CSS classes to help you simplify and accelerate the development process of your themes built with Getwid and Gutenberg blocks.

+Download the Style Kit for free on GitHub.

 With Getwid blocks library, we take a special approach to building and styling content in Gutenberg:

 * Extensive attributes (configuration settings) for each block to help you create a unique presentation for each content element.